 The art scene in the midwest throughout the 50s and 60s was a sad state of affairs.
-I went to the art museum in Wichita a number of times and I wasn’t impressed with most of the works I saw there.
+I went to the art museum in Wichita several times, and I wasn’t impressed with most of the works I saw there.

-In the early 70s, after moving from Kansas to New York to go to theatre school, I discovered a number of artists who changed the way I look at art to this day.
+In the early 70s, after moving from Kansas to New York to go to theatre school, I discovered many artists who changed the way I look at art to this day.

 Warhol was one of those artists, as was Rauschenberg.
 Egon Schiele was one, as were Michael Palmer, Ted Hughes, Cy Twombly, Mark Rothko, and Mary Sims.